-The crystal-lang Google Group is the first to-go place for any general discussion.
+The crystal-lang Google Groups mailing list is the first to-go place for any general discussion.
 Feel free to ask a question, share your project with others, ask for guidance and best practices, offer your help contributing to a project, or anything else Crystal-related.

 In the official Crystal blog you can find the detailed announcements for new releases, some interesting use cases, the rationale behind some of the language's design decisions and things the team write around the code they usually write.

 We also accept posts from guest writers, so if you have something awesome you have built with Crystal, contact us and we'll be happy to have you featured on the blog.

 The Twitter account will often tweet general announcements on releases and events, and retweet any interesting articles from the tweetosphere.
 Be sure to mention it if you are tweeting about Crystal!

 The Crystal Programming subreddit contains announcements on new releases, interesting libraries, blog posts, and is in general a good place to share your work with the rest of the Crystal community.